 Avoid giving vague ideas, abstract information or discuss theory that has no immediate practical application.
 ESTJs are unable to work with such information as effectively as clear and practical ones.

 So even if you have to share such types of information, be sure to break it down into a step-by-step and practical manner for the ESTJ.

-ESTJs are task-oriented individuals who see no need to have small talk or casual conversations unless it is to achieve an objective.
-When you are interacting with them for work, do not waste their time on unfocused conversations as well, or beat about the bush.
+ESTJs are task-oriented individuals who see no need to have small talks or casual conversations unless it is to achieve an objective.
+When you are interacting with them for work, do not waste their time on unfocused conversations as well, or beat around the bush.